SukhbirChung/Register-Login-Backend-Application/README.md

-# Backend NodeJS App to handle requests coming from Register/Login Page
+# Backend NodeJS App to handle requests coming from Register/Login

-### Purpose
-The main objective of this project is to allow users to provide their information through the signup or login page and then register or log in to their respective accounts.
-To achieve this, passport, passport-local, and passport-local-mongoose npm packages are utilized.
-These packages facilitate user authentication and authorization processes.
-The user data is stored in a MongoDB database, which is hosted on MongoDB Atlas.

-### Following POST Requests can be sent to the app
+The main goal of this project is to let users create accounts and log in by entering their information.
+This app is designed with Node.js and Express.

+## npm Packages Used
+* express
+* passport
+* passport-local
+* passport-local-mongoose
-* /login
+* express-session
-* /signup
+* connect-mongo
-* /logout
+* crypto

-### Middlewares
-* registerUser
+* mongoose
-* authenticateAndLogin
+* axios
-* isAuthenticated
+* cors